In recent years, there has been a clear shift away from the arts, modern languages and some other subjects at both GCSEs and A-levels.

 Decoupling of A-Levels

-The recent separation - or decoupling as it's known - of AS-levels and A-levels could also be a factor.
+The recent separation - or decoupling as it's known - of AS-levels and A-levels in England could also be a factor.

 "Students may previously have done three A-Levels plus one AS-level and may have done an arts subject as their additional subject," says Jill Stokoe, a policy advisor at the National Education Union.

-This is speculative, she says, but English A-level uptake has fallen by 14% since the decoupling began and a survey by the English and Media Centre (EMC), a charity which supports English education, suggests decoupling has been a key factor in the reduction.
+This is speculative, she says, but English A-level uptake has fallen by 20% since the decoupling began in 2017 and a survey by the English and Media Centre (EMC), a charity which supports English education, suggests decoupling has been a key factor in the reduction.

 This means English might be one of the subjects losing out as result of the limiting of choices at the start of A-levels.

-The exams and qualifications regulator Ofqual says that part of the move away from arts and social sciences is due to the shift to Stem subjects - something the government has actively encouraged.
+The exams and qualifications regulator, Ofqual, says that part of the move away from arts and English is due to the shift to Stem subjects - something the government has actively encouraged.